The 5-Minute Guide to the Kaizen Continuous Improvement Approach

 Mistake number one: it doesn’t take an hour to work out!
 If you’re working out for an hour, then you’re probably wasting a lot of time in the gym, and it may be time to stop.
 Using methods to ensure that your workouts are quick and intense is the best way to improve the quality of your workout and to make it much less of a time investment.
 You should be in and out in less than forty minutes in most cases, and your heart rate should never really drop.

 Process Fixes for Exercise & Continuous Improvements will be Yours!

 That is where a lot of books and articles on Kaizen for exercise would stop.
 But again, that’s missing the most critical aspects of the concept.

 Kaizen in manufacturing is about looking at the manufacturing process and finding sticking points – finding waste – where things can be improved.
 And this is what you need to do with your training.

 In the past, you’ve struggled to stick to a training program.
 That should tell you that your current approach to training is somehow inefficient.
-Let’s try quick Kaizen style.
+Let’s try the quick Kaizen style.

 Indeed, the next plan then is to make sure that you make working out as easy to do as possible.
 And as quick as possible.
 If you can make a home gym, then that’s fantastic!
 Indeed, you should have a home gym for those times when making it to the gym is just too much.
 After all, your home gym needs is a bit of floor space and maybe a pull-up bar (don’t underestimate the power of bodyweight training).

 For hitting the gym, it’s essential to create a system.
-Make going to the gym as easy as you can, chose one near you or near your work, and one that has a shower, so you can get ready while you’re there.
+Make going to the gym as easy as you can, choose one near you or near your work, and one that has a shower, so you can get ready while you’re there.